-North Cobb Christian School was originally Grace Christian School, a ministry of Grace Brethren Church of Marietta, with 36 students in kindergarten through third grade.
-In 1983, the church decided to discontinue its educational ministry, but four families, desiring an alternative to public education, re-chartered the school as North Cobb Christian School.
-In 1984, NCCS received approval by the Internal Revenue Service as a non-profit corporation, elected its first Board of Directors from among the school families, and became a member of the Association of Christian Schools International (ACSI).
+Our story began in 1983 when Grace Brethren Church of Marietta discontinued its educational ministry, Grace Christian School.
+Desperate for an alternative from public education, four families re-chartered the school as North Cobb Christian School.
+In 1984, Internal Revenue Service approved us as a non-profit corporation making it official.
+We elected our first Board of Directors from among the school families and became a member of the Association of Christian Schools International (ACSI).

-Grace Brethren Church allowed NCCS to rent the church's classroom building until permanent facilities could be obtained.
-After a two-year search, NCCS purchased 10.2 acres of land on the edge of Acworth and Kennesaw.
-Dale Phillips was hired as the school's first administrator.
-As the 1987-88 school year began, classes were held in modular classrooms while construction was underway on an 11,200 square foot classroom building on the new property.
-By February, the building, which seemed to have endless space for future growth, was finished and families celebrated as the modular classrooms were hauled away.
+We continued to rent the Grace Brethren Church classroom building until permanent facilities could be obtained.
+After a two-year search, we purchased ten acres of land on the edge of Acworth and Kennesaw.
+In the fall of 1987, construction began on the new property.
+By February, the building, which seemed to have endless space for future growth, was finished and the modular classrooms were hauled away.

-Todd Clingman joined NCCS as Associate Head of School in 2007.
-As planned, Mr. Clingman transitioned into the role of Head of School at the end of the 07-08 school year.
-As part of an overall plan to enhance academics, arts and athletics, Mr. Clingman instituted a review of the school's philosophy, programs, people (students/families) and places (facilities).
-The result has been a renewed focus on the mission (philosophy) of North Cobb Christian School, enhanced school programs, a more clearly defined family demographic target and the development of the school's Master Site Plan.
+Todd Clingman, our current Head of School, joined us in 2007 and as planned, transitioned into the role of Head of School in 2008.
+He instituted a review of our philosophy, programs, people and places.
+The result has been a renewed focus on the mission of our school, enhanced school programs, a more clearly defined family demographic target and the development of the school's Master Site Plan.

-Key program changes occurred in 2008 with the announcement of three additional schools-within-the-school.
-NASOTA, NCCS' first Academy program, became The Academy of the Arts while The Academy of Business and The Academy of Counseling, Ministry and Education both launched during the 08-09 school year.
-The school's fourth Academy, The Academy of Math, Science and Technology, will launch August 2009.
+Key program changes occurred in 2008 by adding two schools-within-the-school.
+We launched The Academy of Business and The Academy of Counseling, Ministry and Education while NASOTA changed to The Academy of the Arts.
+Our fourth Academy--The Academy of Math, Science and Technology-- launched in August 2009.
 Each Academy is a rigorous curriculum designed to better prepare students for careers and collegiate study in their chosen field of interest.

-We look back at the last 30 years since the schools inception with amazement and thanksgiving for what God has provided and accomplished and we look forward with anticipation to His plans for the future of NCCS!
+We look back at the last thirty years with amazement and thanksgiving for what God has provided and accomplished and we look forward with anticipation to His plans for the future of NCCS!